Review 267: Pirates of the Caribbean: At World's End

 The plot is a borderline, incomprehensible mess as well as being a joyless bore.
 It ends up being the most protracted and most confusing film of the trilogy, which is saying a lot.

-How is it possible to make a film this extravegantly loony and yet sooooooooooooooo boring?
+How is it possible to make a film this extravagantly loony and yet sooooooooooooooo boring?

-The pacing is agonisingly sluggish to the point of painfully boring According to producer Jerry Bruckheimer is necessary to make the final battle work in terms of build-up, the problem is this so called "build-up" is both clunky and clumsy.
-Nothing feels as though its being properly "built-up" and this mostly comes down to film feeling protracted and that's because they spend so much time on overlong scenes and dim witted jokes.
+The pacing is agonisingly sluggish to the point of painfully boring According to producer Jerry Bruckheimer, maintaining the films 169 minute runtime was necessary to make the final battle work in terms of build-up.
+But that doesn't excuse how both clunky and clumsy it all feels.
+Nothing feels as though it's being properly built-up because they spend so much time on tedious dialogue heavy scenes on convoluted Pirate lore and dim witted jokes.
+During the course of these two hours, there's little in the way of charm, humour or action.

 Thirty minutes into the film we're re-introduced to Captain Jack inside Davy Jones' Locker and then we're treated to a scene with Multiple Jacks Sparrow's (I wish I was making this up) due to the fact that he's gone loopy during his time in the locker.
 The scene feels self-indulgent and silly.
 It also goes on for seven solid minutes and kills the already slow pacing stone dead!
 And twenty-five minutes later we're back in the real world.
 Added altogether the sequence inside Davy Jones' Locker goes on for fifty-five solid minutes and drains all tension and urgency and pacing from the film.